Russell Henley burst on to the scene with victory on his PGA Tour debut at the 2013 Sony Open and was tipped for greatness.

 While McIlroy has dabbled with TaylorMade, Callaway and Titleist since Nike pulled out of the hardware game, Henley signed a full bag and ball deal with Titleist.

-He has since added to three more PGA Tour victories – one in 2017 at the Shell Houston Open, one in 2022 at the World Wide Technology Championship and most recently at the 2025 Arnold Palmer Invitational.
+He has since added to four more PGA Tour victories – one in 2017 at the Shell Houston Open, one in 2022 at the World Wide Technology Championship, the 2025 Arnold Palmer Invitational, and most recently the Charles Schwab Challenge in 2026 where he edge out fellow American Eric Cole in play-off.

-He played in the 2025 Ryder Cup and only managed to secure half a point – but it was on singles day and the dramatic match against Shane Lowry.
+He also played in the 2025 Ryder Cup, but only managed to secure half a point – in a dramatic Sunday’s singles match against Shane Lowry.

 A look inside Russell Henley’s bag